art-den/micro_format/README.md

 # Library for std::format-like text formating for microcontrollers
+Warning!
+Library is developing and not ready to use in production

 ## Supported features
 * Presentations: `b`, `B`, `c`, `d`, `o`, `x`, `X`, `f`, `F`, `s`, `p`